Photo: Daryl Spencer

 Meetings are held in alternate months, and usually on the third Tuesday of the month.
 We meet in the Taylor Institute.

-Click the link below to view the Parish profile at cumbriaaction.org
+Click this link to view the Parish profile at cumbriaaction.org (opens in new window)